skrey/yellow-extensions/features/edit/README.md

 The second option is to create a user account at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php user add` followed by email, password and an optional name.
 All user accounts are stored in file `system/settings/user.ini`.
 See examples below.

-# How to restrict a user account
+## How to restrict a user account

-If you don't want that users edit pages in the web browser, then restrict [user accounts](adjusting-system#user-accounts).
-Open file `system/settings/user.ini` and at the end of the line change the user's home page.
+If you don't want that users edit pages, then restrict user accounts.
+Open file `system/settings/user.ini` and change the user's home page.
 Users are allowed to edit pages within their home page, but nowhere else.

 ## Settings